fpip/website/_posts/2010/episode_001_what_we_learned_on_our_pycon_vacation.rst

 mp3_file: shows/FPIP001.mp3
 ogg_file: shows/FPIP001.ogg
 duration: "40:13"
-title: Episode 001 - What We Learned on Our PyCon Vacation
+title: "Episode 001: What We Learned on Our PyCon Vacation"
 ---
 Welcome to the first episode of the podcast!
 These, my friends, are the Show Notes.